The CEO That Saved Both His Career And Marriage

 When Fred* reached out to Business Breakthrough Therapy, he was facing several huge obstacles within his company.
 The company was poised for necessary growth, however getting buy-in for the changes was not only slow, but the push-back was causing lowered performance.
 Numbers were down everywhere, from the sales department upward.
 It appeared that he was on the wrong track.

-His coach-therapist then led him through a brief exercise to calm his mind and then another to help him get to his top three priorities.
-Together, deciding that his existing plan adequately informed those situations, they reassessed next steps.
-As the session ended, he breathed a sigh of relief.
+During the following session, they began prioritizing obstacles in a way that took into account his internal attachments.
+Together, deciding which parts of his existing plan adequately informed those situations, they reassessed next steps.
+As the session ended, he breathed a huge sigh of relief.

 The following week, he doubled his coach-therapy to two sessions per week for the next few months.
 Tuesdays and Thursdays worked best for various reasons.